 From the common brown to the rayed blue – see how many of these winged wonders you can spot around Adelaide.

-Spring has sprung, which means it’s time to brush up on your butterfly identification skills as you see them fluttering past.
+Spring is in full bloom, which means it’s time to brush up on your butterfly identification skills as you see them fluttering past.

 Here are six butterflies you might find in and around Adelaide: